a20351766/mchain1.2/docs/source/idemix.rst

 Dependencies
 ~~~~~~~~~~~~

-Identity Mixer implementation in GO for the Hyperledger Fabric requires
+Identity Mixer implementation in GO for the Hyperledger Mchain requires
-only one additional dependency --- a `fork <https://github.com/hyperledger/fabric-amcl>`__
+only one additional dependency --- a `fork <https://github.com/hyperledger/mchain-amcl>`__
 from the `Miracl crypto library <https://github.com/milagro-crypto/amcl/tree/master/version3/go>`__.